wuyuntao/jquery-autosuggest/README.md

 ## Documentation

-The plugin's constructor expects two arguments: `data` and `options`.
+The plugin's constructor expects two arguments: `dataSource` and `options`.

-The first argument `data` defines how the suggested results will be retrieved:
+The first argument `dataSource` defines how the suggested results will be retrieved:
 * Use an `array` if you want to define a static list of items.
 Each item must be an object with properties which will match your `options` keys `selectedItemProp`, `selectedValuesProp` and `searchObjProps`.
 * Use a `function` returning an `array` if you want to define dynamic builder of a list of items.
 The structure of this list must be the same as described for an `array`.
 * Use a `string` if you want to load the data asynchronously via AJAX.
 Eventually, in that case you want to override the option `afterRequest` to match the specification of a data array.